 Students benefit from close college ties with such health systems as the Cleveland Clinic Foundation, Summa Health System, Akron Children’s Hospital, the Northeast Ohio Medical University and the Austin BioInnovation Institute in Akron.
 Students engage in state-of-the-art simulation experiences, gain clinical experience and spend ample time learning collaboratively with fellow students and seasoned professionals in many disciplines.

 The Honors College supports high achieving and highly motivated students with challenging curriculum options, honors classes, academic scholarships, priority in registration, priority assignment to rooms in the honors residence, and enhanced computer and study facilities.
 Honors College students who complete the requirements of their academic majors and of the Honors College with cumulative grade-point averages of at least 3.40 are recognized at graduation as University Honors Scholars.

-Summit College offers associate and baccalaureate degree programs in a variety of technical areas, many of which are nationally accredited.
-It also offers certificates and minors, is home to the UA Police Academy, the Training Center for Fire and Hazardous Materials, the Center for Emergency Management & Homeland Security, and Workforce Development & Continuing Education at the University.
+The College of Applied Science and Technology offers associate and baccalaureate degree programs in a variety of technical areas, many of which are nationally accredited.
+It also offers certificates and minors, is home to the UA Police Academy, the Training Center for Fire and Hazardous Materials, and the Center for Emergency Management & Homeland Security.

 The College helps to further the goals and purposes of the University by emphasizing the following objectives: